PUNCH-Cyber/YaraGuardian/README.md

   * DEFAULT_FROM_EMAIL
       - Email address to use for various automated correspondence
-      - Optional, defaults to 'webmaster@localhost'
+      - Optional, defaults to 'webmaster@localhost' in Debug mode
+      - Optional, defaults to EMAIL_USER setting value in Production mode

   * GOOGLE_OAUTH2_KEY